Post-Panda Link Building for Affiliate Websites

 My answers remained unpublished.
-My insights were quite unique I think and weren’t addressed by the other experts I decided to publish them here on SEO 2.0
+My insights were quite unique I think and weren’t addressed by the other experts so I decided to publish them here on SEO 2.0!

 1. What are the types of links that affiliate marketers should be focusing on building to their affiliate sites this year?

-One of my main clients is basically an affiliate site.
+One of my main clients was basically an affiliate site.
 It’s one of the oldest and largest coupon sites in Germany.

 This site has been hit by a penalty even before Panda was rolled out in 2011 on August 12th.
 They hired me and then I made them change their focus.